Kristina01111000/Drws_site/README.md

 and make the pages for them, do at least 2 comments for each, try to get 4 When app is ready it goes under the programs page correct?

-make sure the pdfs all look good on the site make sure that it updates correctly

 4/4
 If 40Q confirmed, make the 80Q match and leave space for third graph paragraphs